Is Reynolds Online right for me?

 What does online learning look like at Reynolds?

-Reynolds uses the Blackboard learning management system (LMS) to provide a “learning space” online.
-You simply log in to your MyREYNOLDS account, select Blackboard, and find links there for each class in which you are enrolled.
-Blackboard is used for both on-campus and online classes, and your instructor will provide a number of learning resources such as readings, assignments, media, blogs, wikis, and links to other information.
-Discussion boards, group work spaces, and tools within Blackboard assess your learning.
+Reynolds uses the Canvas learning management system (LMS) to provide a “learning space” online.
+You simply log in to your MyREYNOLDS account, select Canvas, and find links there for each class in which you are enrolled.
+Canvas is used for both on-campus and online classes, and your instructor will provide a number of learning resources such as readings, assignments, media, blogs, wikis, and links to other information.
+Discussion boards, group work spaces, and tools within Canvas assess your learning.

 If you want to experience an online class before enrolling in one, we encourage you to take the Orientation to Learning Online.